Updated: Nov 12

 I came back from maternity leave at the end of the Texas summer.
 After the shortest, 12 weeks of my life, and in the midst of a global pandemic, I packed up my pump supplies and snacks (seriously, I feel like no one warns you about the snacks) and headed back into the office.
 My first order of business was to address something that had always been important but seemed to have only recently become a main focal point for businesses everywhere - diversity in the workplace.
-I lead strategy and corporate development at a small aviation firm, am somewhat responsible for bringing this type of stuff to light and am no stranger to dealing with resistance to "bold" ideas.
+At the time, I led strategy and corporate development at a classically-run mid-size firm, and was responsible for bringing this type of stuff to light - I was no stranger to dealing with resistance to "bold" ideas.

 There were several things working in my favor.
-Not only was there now a more open conversation about systemic racism nearly everywhere, making it very clear that businesses weren’t doing enough to unwind hundreds of years of oppression, the impact that COVID-19 was having on the economy at the time was (and still is, as I write this article about a year later) disproportionately impacting BIPOC and women, and we had the data to back up the claims.
+Not only was there now a more open conversation about systemic racism nearly everywhere, making it very clear that businesses weren’t doing enough to unwind hundreds of years of oppression, the impact that COVID-19 was having on the economy at the time was disproportionately impacting BIPOC and women, and we had the data to back up the claims.

 Like most, my company did not skate through 2020 with ease.
 There were extreme budget cuts, office space reductions, and multiple rounds of layoffs.
 Still, the optimist in me concluded that someone needed to be thinking about what changes we would make in preparation for our future rebuilding.
 I thought I’d start by planting the seed in a monthly meeting that includes senior managers and the executive team.